riboviz/example-datasets/README.md

 Simulated data can be useful to test that code is working properly because it has "known" size and behaviour.
 We have some example simulated data that you can run using [simulated/mok/Mok-simYAL5_config.yaml](simulated/mok/Mok-simYAL5_config.yaml).
 The description and a download link to the (7.4MB) fastq files are found in the configuration file.
-This is based off 5 example genes from _S. cerevisiae_ yeast.
+This uses 5 genes from _S. cerevisiae_ yeast.

 ## A medium-sized real dataset